vmware/vidm-saml-toolkit/README.md

 Option 1: Use the startup script for Windows OS

-Go to "vidm-saml-toolkit\SamlSample\target" folder, double click "startup.bat"
+Go to "vidm-saml-toolkit\SamlSample\target" folder, double click "start.bat"

 Option 2: Debug in Eclipse